jackdesert/calendar/README.md

   * Sort events by start time
   * Point a domain name at it
   * Teach it to respect central time
+  * Add a note on each one: "Frequency: every 2nd thursday"
+  * Get times for free yoga and free meditation